Sports Management Degree and Certification Guide: What You’ll Study

 Are there prerequisites?

-Undergraduate: The National Association for Sport and Physical Education (NASPE) recommends high school students who are interested in pursuing a sports management degree take classes in business, marketing, economics, sociology, psychology, sports history, mathematics and statistics.
+Undergraduate: SHAPE America recommends high school students who are interested in pursuing a sports management degree take classes in business, marketing, economics, sociology, psychology, sports history, mathematics and statistics.
 They also recommend playing varsity sports and participating in campus sports organizations and clubs—as well as volunteering at sports events—as highly valued experience in that it shows leadership skills and a strong interest in athletics.

 Graduate: A completed, four-year bachelor’s degree in sports management or sports medicine will prepare you for graduate school.